rosseti/pedra-papel-tesoura-solidity/README.md

 # Rock Paper Scissors Game Contract

-This is the Solidity contract for a decentralized Rock Paper Scissors game.
-It allows players to play the game against each other and track their wins and losses.
+This Solidity contract implements a decentralized Rock Paper Scissors game.
+It allows players to compete against the CPU using pseudo-random techniques.

 ## Installation